kshurik/rekkobook/docs/chapter1/content_filter.md

 (chapter1_part3)=

-# Content-based and Collaborative Filterings in a Nutshell
+# Content-based Filtering in a Nutshell
-In this section, we will go through 2 straightforward ways to generate candidates for recommendations.
+In this section, we will go through a straightforward way to generate candidates for recommendations.
-As we mentioned before, these are *content-based* and *collaborative* filterings.
-Yet, we will go through explanation of both methods with examples and finnally discuss various libraries to implement them.
+As we mentioned before, one of the methods is *content-based* filtering.
+We will go through explanation of this method with an example and finnally discuss particular library to implement it.
 Before that we have to define and understand embeddings.
 As you might have noticed, we mentioned a lot "similar items", "similar users" etc and question arises -- how we define that similarity?
 Speaking of calculation of similarity it is pretty straightforward -- we calcualte cosine between two arrays.
-The intruging part is how do we get these arrays from our data.
+The intriguing part is how do we get these arrays from our data.

 ## Embeddings Explained
 The evolution of text processing started from one-hot encoding.
 When there was text data, Data Scientists